What is it? What it is NOT and other things you should know

 I treat clients who have had procedures such as lipo-360, mommy makeover, breast reduction or augmentation, Brazilian butt lifts, abdominoplasty (tummy tucks), cool sculpting, brachioplasty, facelifts, hip replacements, shoulder surgeries, lumpectomies, mastectomies and reconstruction, gender affirmation surgeries. .
 If your situation involves Lymphedema, active cancer or is in general more complex, my colleague Virginia Murphy is available to handle almost all special care cases from her nearby Hanover studio, She has hundreds of hours of training in oncology massage, lymphatic systems and manual lymphatic drainage.
 We would like to be your healing partners.

 I hope this information is useful.
-If you have any questions or would like to book a treatment or consultation please contact us.
-We are always happy to help.
+If you have any questions or would like to book a treatment or consultation please contact me.
+I am always happy to help.